 Widewalls: How would you describe the experience of approaching these men for portraits?
 Were there any unexpected or particular reactions?

 AE: When I first started Bare Men, the men I approached were friends who I figured would agree to pose for me and I knew we could get some great photos.
 I think some of the men may assume I’m hitting on them or asking them to pose for me is my way of flirting.
 Once they view my portfolio and understand the terms of the project they’re all for it.
-The majority of the men I’ve worked it had never modelled nude before working with me so I’m grateful that they trust me enough to let me into their homes and go through with the photo shoot.
-Majority of the men that have answered my calls for models have been great to work with too.
+The majority of the men I’ve worked it had never modeled nude before working with me so I’m grateful that they trust me enough to let me into their homes and go through with the photoshoot.
+The majority of men that have answered my calls for models have been great to work with too.

 The most common question I get is men wondering what will happen if they get an erection or if they get aroused.
 I make sure the men understand that only what they’re comfortable having photographed will be photographed.
 Some use their time with me to push past their comfort zones and the results are usually fantastic.
 When it comes to the erotic shoots, some men want me to explicitly request the erotic elements.
 There’s this power play they try to engage in with me.
 Nude is nude; I don’t require a man to stroke his penis simply because his clothes are off.

 The Body Image

 Widewalls: While creating these images, did you have a vision of a specific photographic work, an aesthetic – or a photographer – in mind?